Mithunbharadwaj7/SDLC_Team20_GeneRockerzz/README.md

 1. Combinational Circuits
 2. Sequential Circuits

  1. Combinational Circuits:
-Combinational circuits are defined as the time independent circuits which do not depends upon previous inputs to generate any output are termed as combinational circuits.
+Combinational circuits are defined as the time independent circuits which do not depend upon previous inputs to generate any output are termed as combinational circuits.
 Examples are logic gates, adders and subtractors, mux and demux, enoders and decoders.
 Some of the features of Combinational Circuits are:
 * In this output depends only upon present input.
 * There is no feedback between input and output.
 * Elementary building blocks: Logic gates